Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Such information is collected from arresting agencies, jail and police records, and criminal court cases.

-Access Criminal History Information via Tarrant County Local Law Enforcement Agencies
+Access Criminal History Information via Local Law Enforcement Agencies in Tarrant County

 A free criminal record check of anyone in jail in Tarrant County can perform an inmate search by name or CID to view the subject’s case numbers, charges, mugshots, and demographic information.2